griffithlab/pVACtools/docs/pvacseq/filter_commands.rst

 .. note::

-   The default values for filtering thresholds are not meant to be taken as gospel, but are reasonable starting points, based on careful review of the literature and in consultation with our clinical and immunology colleagues.
-Depending on your use case you might want to consider adjusting these thresholds to appropriate values for your application.
+   The default values for filtering thresholds are suggestions only.
+While they are based on review of the literature and consultation with our clinical and immunology colleagues, your specific use case will determine the appropriate values.

 Binding Filter
 --------------